Custom operators#

 Python module to add custom sites to the path for the Python interpreter.

-Remove unnecessary folders from the site packages and compress them to a ZIP file.
+Remove unnecessary folders from the site packages and compress them into a ZIP file.

 Reference the path to the ZIP file in the XML file as indicated above.